mariuszkuswik/KCNA/README.md

 #### Key Points to Remember
 - Kubelet is essential for ensuring that containers run as specified.
 - It monitors and manages pod states, and uses standard interfaces for storage, runtime, and networking to maintain seamless communication and operation.

-### Scheduler
-Determines where to place pods on nodes.
-Places them in a scheduling a queue

-### Kube Proxy
-An application on worker nodes that provides routing and filtering rules for ingress (incoming) traffic to pods.

 ### Network Policy
 Acts as a virtual firewall at the namespace-level or pod-level